aisics/department-of-aisics/src/src/content/articles/Basics/en/01-vectors-in-ai.md

+---
+title: "Vectors - the fundamental building blocks of AI"
+description: "What are vectors, their operations, and why they are essential for AI and machine learning"
+author: "Department of AIsics"
+date: 2025-07-23
+readingTime: 15
+tags: ["vectors", "linear-algebra", "machine-learning", "neural-networks", "mathematics"]
+featured: true
+difficulty: "beginner"
+category: "Basics"
+prerequisites: []
+relatedArticles: []
+---

 # Lecture 1: Vectors – The Language of Artificial Intelligence 🤖

 Imagine we need to "explain" to a computer how concepts like "sunny day" and "warm weather" are similar, or how to distinguish tea from coffee.
 Vectors serve as the universal language of numbers that describes object characteristics for their further mathematical processing and machine understanding.